HenryZhao1412/hengji.github.io/_posts/Leaning-blog-2.md

 Figure 2: The NVIDIA Driver download website page.

 According to our devices, we can select the suitable Driver to download.
 My GPU is `NVIDIA GeForce RTX 3060 Laptop GPU`, just select the one we have and then choose the system we are using and then download it.
+Remember to download the latest version of Driver.